Are You Harming Yourself When You Crack Joints?

 First and foremost, it's important to understand what causes the popping sounds when you crack your joints -- a mystery that still isn't 100% solved, but there are a couple of leading theories.
 The first one involves synovial fluid bubbles.
-Synovial fluid is a viscous fluid found in synovial joints, which are the most movable types such as the shoulders, knees, wrists, etc. When a joint is pulled, gas present inside of the join is released, forming gas bubbles within the synovial fluid.
-The presence of the bubbles and the sudden change of pressure causes them to burst, which in turn cause the popping sound you hear when you crack your knuckles.
+Synovial fluid is a viscous fluid found in synovial joints, which are the most movable types, such as the shoulders, knees, wrists, etc. When a joint is pulled, gas present inside the joint is released, forming gas bubbles within the synovial fluid.
+The presence of the bubbles and the sudden change of pressure causes them to burst, which in turn causes the popping sound you hear when you crack your knuckles.

 Another, more probable, theory involves something called cavitation.
-This is when cavities form inside of a joint when pulled, bent, twisted or otherwise manipulated.
+This is when cavities form inside a joint when pulled, bent, twisted, or otherwise manipulated.
 These cavities are formed within the synovial fluid and then rapidly collapse, creating the sharp audible popping sound.

 The claim that cracking your knuckles leads to arthritis is not supported by any scientific evidence.
-However, in a study done in 2011, it was found that knuckle crackers are more likely to have chronic hand swelling and lower grip strength than those who do not habitually crack their knuckles.
-That being said, the study also failed to acknowledge that since knuckle cracking is often used as a stress reliever, habitual knuckle crackers were also more likely to take part in other activities such as manual labor, smoking, nail biting and alcohol consumption which may be the main factors in swollen hands and grip strength.
-This means that cracking your knuckles is correlated with hand issues, but is not necessarily the cause of them.
-But all in all, no, cracking your knuckles will not give you arthritis.
+However, a 2011 study found that knuckle crackers are more likely to have chronic hand swelling and lower grip strength than those who do not habitually crack their knuckles.
+That being said, the study also failed to acknowledge that since knuckle cracking is often used as a stress reliever, habitual knuckle crackers were also more likely to take part in other activities such as manual labor, smoking, nail biting, and alcohol consumption which may be the main factors in swollen hands and grip strength.
+This means that cracking your knuckles is correlated with hand issues but is not necessarily the cause.
+Therefore, there is no definitive proof that cracking your knuckles will give you arthritis.

 How to Stop Cracking Your Knuckles

-However, even though cracking your knuckles may not give you arthritis, it can still have other negative effects.
-It can cause joint swelling, negatively impact hand strength or could be a side effect of anxiety.
+Even though cracking your knuckles may not give you arthritis, it can still have other adverse effects.
+For example, it can cause joint swelling, negatively impact hand strength, or could be a side effect of anxiety.
 But most of all, it probably annoys the people around you.
-So if you look at it from a behavioral perspective, you may still want to try quitting cracking your joints -- here's how.
+So if you look at it from a behavioral perspective, you may still want to try quitting cracking your joints.
+Here's how.

-While cracking your knuckles is mostly relatively harmless, other things can cause a snapping or popping sound, such as when tendons snap over joints.
-For instance, if you feel/hear your shoulder popping over and over again as you lift weights, it could indicate that the muscles are tight and some extra stretching may be needed before you begin your workout.
-If the snapping becomes painful and radiates to other parts of the body, cease strenuous activity immediately, take a warm shower to loosen the muscles, and visit a chiropractor.
-Painful popping in the joints could indicate a torn muscle or other injury.
-Your chiropractor can help to heal it to get you back on track.
+While cracking your knuckles is mostly harmless, other things can cause a snapping or popping sound, such as when tendons snap over joints.
+For instance, if you feel or hear your shoulder popping repeatedly as you lift weights, it could indicate that the muscles are tight and some extra stretching may be needed before you begin your workout.
+If the snapping becomes painful and radiates to other body parts, cease strenuous activity immediately, take a warm shower to loosen the muscles, and visit a chiropractor.
+In addition, painful popping in the joints could indicate a torn muscle or other injuries.
+Again, your chiropractor can help heal it to get you back on track.

-For any further questions or to schedule a consultation, give me a call.
-I'll help to develop a personalized treatment regimen that will help you become more limber, coordinated and balanced.
+For any further questions or to schedule a consultation, contact Petrak Family Chiropractic Center today.
+We'll help develop a personalized treatment regimen to help you become more limber, coordinated, and balanced.